MikeyPPPPPPPP/Fuzzy/README.md

 I wanted to make a tool that was very customizable and useful.
 A few big parts of this tool is conccurentcy, filtering/filtering range, User-Agent tumbling.
 There are also a lot of smaller setting like ssl, timeouts, delays, and tor.
 I have never seen a tool with User-Agent tumbling and I though if a sysadmin checked the logs it would be a little more random at first glance.
 I also add proxy tumbling for firewall evasion.
-There will also be a smart extention finder, and waf detector.
 Adding color to the output is a cool part becauser if you want another tool to parse they output it wont be ansied for easy grepping, I made a tool that greps they output of others and most of the outputs had to be unansied.

 ![alt text](https://github.com/MikeyPPPPPPPP/Fuzzy/blob/main/ran.png)